mjhea0/vue-intro/README.md

 });
 ```

-Use `Vue.component()` to create a new component, which takes two properties - components name and options.
+Use `Vue.component()` to create a new component, which takes two properties - component name and options.
 The latter is similar to the properties we used in the `Vue()` constructor.
 Add the following to the JavaScript file above the constructor.

 ```javascript
 Vue.component('greeting', {